Wellow nr. Midsomer Norton

 INFORMATION

-Church/Chapel: Parish Church of St. Julian
+Church / Chapel Name: Parish Church of St. Julian

-Church Patron Saints: St. Julian the Hospitaler
+Church Patron Saint(s): St. Julian the Hospitaler

-Church Location: Wellow, Bath BA2 8QS, UK
+Church Address: Wellow, Bath BA2 8QS, UK

-Location: Somerset, South West
+Site Location: Somerset, South West, England, United Kingdom

 Directions to Site: Located just a few kms ENE of Midsomer Norton